hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 We call the entire group of servers involved in XFR (all the primaries and all the secondaries) the 'transfer group'.

-Within any transfer group both AXFRs and IXFRs for a zone SHOULD all use the same policy e.g. if AXFRs use AXoT all IXFRs SHOULD use IXoT.
+Within any transfer group both AXFRs and IXFRs for a zone SHOULD all use the same policy, e.g., if AXFRs use AXoT all IXFRs SHOULD use IXoT.

 In order to assure the confidentiality of the zone information, the entire transfer group MUST have a consistent policy of requiring confidentiality.
 If